 • Frameworks and Libraries

-The list of Frontend Frameworks and Libraries include AngularJS, React.js, Bootstrap, jQuery, SASS, Semantic-UI, Foundation, Materialize, Backbone.js, Express.js, Ember.js, etc.
+The list of Frontend Frameworks and Libraries includes AngularJS, React.js, Bootstrap, jQuery, SASS, Semantic-UI, Foundation, Materialize, Backbone.js, Express.js, Ember.js, etc.

 Frontend & Backend